Our rating: (4.5/5)

 Customer service

 Square generally takes customer issues seriously.
-If you are buying Square Terminal, you also get 24/7 support via email, chat and telephone, unlike users who only go for Square Reader – they can only call during weekday daytime hours.
+If you are buying Square Terminal, you also get 24/7 support via email, chat and telephone, unlike users who only go for Square Reader – they can only call during weekday office hours.

 We are also aware of some users experiencing issues having their account verified or funds frozen, where further documents are requested.
 So not everyone has it easy.